 Students may be referred by any faculty member to the Principal, Assistant Principal or Dean of Students for disciplinary action.
 A teacher may submit an electronic referral to the Assistant Principal or Dean of Students in the absence of the student.
-The student will report to the office when called subject to the following:
+The student will report to the office or will be required to meet with an administrator virtually when called subject to the following:

 - 1. Upon request from a teacher, a referral may be postponed if it interferes with a time-sensitive assignment. - 2.
-If a student who is in school does not report for his/her referral, his/her name may appear on the "Do Not Admit List" the following morning. - 3.
-A student may be sent to the Assistant Principal or Dean of Students if a behavior disrupts and detracts from other students' learning AND all other appropriate measures have been exhausted by the classroom teacher.
+If a student who is in school does not report for his/her/their referral, his/her/their name may appear on the "Do Not Admit List" the following morning.

+3. A student may be sent to the Assistant Principal or Dean of Students if a behavior disrupts and detracts from other students' learning AND all other appropriate measures have been exhausted by the classroom teacher.